 This article summed it up for me: “To access the energy of the human spirit, people need to clarify priorities and establish accompanying rituals in three categories: doing what they do best and enjoy most at work; consciously allocating time and energy to the areas of their lives—work, family, health, service to others—they deem most important; and living their core values in their daily behaviors.”
 Take their test to see if you are heading for an energy crisis and for top tips on how to prevent it.

-My revelation has made me think more widely about the fact that, despite having the highest staff engagement scores in the country, my organisation is in the lowest 20% of Trusts scoring that staff are working long hours and we are noticing that for the first time stress due to workload is on the rise.
+My revelation has made me think more widely about the fact that, despite having the highest staff engagement scores in the country, my organisation is in the worst 20% of Trusts scoring that staff are working long hours and we are noticing that for the first time stress due to workload is on the rise.
 Finding the approaches that are going to make the difference in busy, healthcare environments is very difficult.
 Working on helping staff to manage their energy may be the completely different approach we might need to consider.

 Over the next few months I’m going to be trying out some of the new techniques coupled with applying the learning from Covey’s 7 Habits of Highly Effective People (more on this in a future blog) to see if I can change my energy balance; be more productive and fulfilled and hopefully make more quality time for my team and colleagues.